The Israeli version of Lyrical Abstract

 New Horizons offered a direction, a promise, a door to a new world.
 Although there was no stylistic or ideological common denominator for all its members’ works, there was a shared desire to avoid an explicit representation of reality.
-The group was formed when Israeli art’s narrative was moving from expressions of the collective Zionist ethos to a person’s personal experience.
+The group was formed when Israeli art’s narrative moved from expressions of the collective Zionist ethos to a person’s individual experience.
 It reflected the struggle between the “social art” camp and its rivals who advocated “art for art” and the “local” versus the “universalists.”

-New Horizons’ principle style is known as ‘Lyrical Abstract.’
+New Horizons’ principle style is known as Lyrical Abstract.
 It was an Israeli localized version of the abstract painting style that has long been developed in Europe and the United States.
-In its Israeli context, ‘Lyrical Abstraction’ is characterized by exploiting the figurative subject as a starting point and a source of influence.
-Painters freely dismantled that subject for abstraction purposes, and yet it always seems to look as if the figurative subject is at the bottom edge of the painting.
+In its Israeli context, Lyrical Abstraction is characterized by exploiting the figurative subject as a starting point and a source of influence.
+Painters freely dismantled that subject for abstraction purposes, yet it always seems to look as if the figurative subject is at the bottom edge of the painting.

-The most prominent artist identified with the ‘Lyrical Abstract’ style is Yossef Zaritsky, who, in addition to his artistic talent, possessed a charismatic and strong personality that made him the group leader.
+The most prominent artist identified with the Lyrical Abstract style is Yossef Zaritsky.
+In addition to his artistic talent, he possessed a charismatic and strong personality that made him the group leader.
 He was influenced by the French painter Henry Matisse.
-Zaritsky’s paintings are divided into many sections; each is equal in color density and brush strokes, creating a surface with no formal tensions and no literary plot.
+Zaritsky’s paintings are divided into many sections.
+Each is equal in color density and brush strokes, creating a surface with no formal tensions and no literary plot.
 His color strokes start with skinny layers of color and end with deep, dense, and opaque paint.
 The paintings are dynamic and musical.
 Light has a leading role, which he achieves by creating colorful contrasts of dark and light regions.
 I get a sense of poetic tenderness from his paintings, especially because of the canvas’s untouched white parts.

-Zaritsky’s abstraction process culminated in a series of 24 paintings named: ‘Yehiam – Life on the Kibbutz,’ created between 1949 and 1951.
+Zaritsky’s abstraction process culminated in a series of 24 paintings named: “Yehiam – Life on the Kibbutz,” created between 1949 and 1951.
 Following a painting seminar he conducted at Kibbutz Yehiam, Zaritsky returned and drew the kibbutz landscapes.
-Yehiam had just been established (1949) in the Western Galilee.
-Zaritsky was fascinated by the spirit of the kibbutz youth and the colonization of nature by man.
+Yehiam had just been established (1949) in Western Galilee.
+Zaritsky was fascinated by the kibbutz youth spirit and the nature annexation by man.
 The painting’s color gamut is usually bright and monochromatic, often using shades of green and blue.
 Houses partially conquer the natural landscape; the green hue indicates the parts that are not.
 In the series Yehiam, Zaritsky does not describe reality but uses it to create what some consider his best achievement.

-Now back to the group formation story: I think it was a case of a charismatic and opinionated personality aggressively pushing for control and influence.
+Now back to the group formation story, I think it was a case of a charismatic and opinionated personality aggressively pushing for control and influence.
 Of course, knowing where the truth lies is confusing because it’s often more about the writer’s opinion than the whole story.
 Nevertheless, it’s a good story, so here it is, as Yossef Zaritsky told it.
-After World War II, Italy decided to revive the ‘Venice Biennale.’
-Because Zaritsky was affiliated with the Painters’ Association, he was contacted and informed that the Italians were ready to give the Israelis representation in the exhibition and that there was room for eight painters and one sculptor.
-The problem was that the selections had to be decided immediately because the ship that was supposed to take the works of art was already docked at the port and had to leave for Italy.
-Therefore, Zaritsky decided to take the initiative and did not wait for the Association’s meeting but gathered a few painters with a common drawing language who quickly issued a prospect and joined the exhibition in Italy.
+After World War II, Italy decided to revive the Venice Biennale.
+Because Zaritsky was affiliated with the Painters’ Association, he was called and informed that the Italians were ready to give the Israelis representation in the exhibition and that there was room for eight painters and one sculptor.
+There was one problem, the ship that was supposed to take the artworks was at the port, ready to leave for Italy, and the selection had to be done immediately.
+Therefore, Zaritsky decided to take the initiative; he did not wait for the Association’s meeting but gathered a few painters with a common drawing language who quickly issued a prospect and joined the exhibition in Italy.
 All this happened a week before the State of Israel declared its independence.

 There was no process of external judgment or dimension of public transparency but a powerful and undemocratic act whose main objective, some say, was self-promotion.
-When it became known to the rest of the ‘Painters’ Association,’ they held an assembly and decided to expel Zaritsky.
-The painters who participated in the exhibition chose not to leave Zaritsky alone and left as well.
+When it became known to the rest of the Painters’ Association, they held an assembly and decided to expel Zaritsky.
+The painters who participated in the exhibition chose not to leave Zaritsky alone and left with him.
 This group established New Horizons; it included Yehezkel Streichman, Avigdor Stematsky, Marcel Yanko, and Moshe Castel.